tobycassidy/generative_modelling_with_multivariate_gaussians/README.md

 # generative_modelling_with_multivariate_gaussians

 This repo intends to walkthrough a use case for generative modelling with multivariate gaussians, specifically by using a variational autoencoder.
 Data used for explanation - [The MNIST database of handwritten digits](https://www.tensorflow.org/datasets/catalog/mnist), which was chosen for visual purposes, to help explain the concept of this project as effectively as possible.
-Using a variational autoencoder has significant benefits, as we will come to, and should be a preliminary step in most investigations to gain a deeper understanding of the feature space being worked with.
+Using a variational autoencoder has significant benefits, like quantifying local changes in the feature space and stress testing.
+Due to the reliability of results and ease of configuration this should be a preliminary step in most investigations to gain a deeper understanding of the feature space being worked with.

 #### Interactive versions of the static plots can be found here - [Entry point to GitHub Page](https://tobycassidy.github.io/generative_modelling_with_multivariate_gaussians/)